 I want anti-aging and corrective products that will also help with occasional breakouts.
 I want smooth and even skin, and want to address loss of firmness.
-I also want a weekly treatment that will help with texture and brightening.
-That is a long list right?
-Well it can be done with the right combination of products in the right order!
+I want a weekly treatment to help with texture and brightening.
+Long list, right?
+It can be done with the right combination of products in the right order!

 Without further ado, here is my list of products by type, in order of use.